tranduyhung/vue-image-browser/README.md

 ## Image Object

-The `images` attribute in `VueImageManager` accepts an array containing one or more "image objects" with following mandatory fields - `id`, `name` and `url`.
-The image object can contain other fields as well.
+It is possible to upload an image to a specified API endpoint (`save-url`) via POST.
+When an image is uploaded successfully, a 200 HTTP Status code response must be sent back from the server with a response JSON.
+After the image is uploaded successfully, a `uploaded` event will be generated and the response JSON will be passed with the event.
+Please see the example section below.

 ## Image Upload Response

 ![](images/example-image-2.png)

-It is possible to upload an image to a specified API endpoint (`save-url`) via POST.
+It is possible to upload an image to a specified API endpoint (`upload-url`) via POST.
 When an image is uploaded successfully, a 200 HTTP Status code response must be sent back from the server with a response JSON.
-After the image is uploaded successfully, a `saved` event will be generated and the response JSON will be passed with the event.
 Please see the example section below.

 ## Options